-The secondary efficacy analysis will compare 1 of the 2 K-877-ER treatments (test treatments) to the K-877-IR will be treatment (reference treatment) in percent change from baseline to Day 28 for the secondary endpoints with a mixed model for repeated measures with the same model used for primary efficacy analysis.
-The secondary endpoints to be included are TC, LDL- C, HD-C, remnamt cholesterol (calculated as TC - LDL-C - HDL-C), non-HDL-C, and free fatty acids.
+The secondary efficacy analysis will compare 1 of the 2 K-877-ER treatments (test treatments) to the K-877-IR Weight Mathematical Secondary treatment (reference treatment) in percent change from baseline to Day 28 for the secondary endpoints with a mixed model for repeated measures with the same model used for primary efficacy analysis.
+The secondary endpoints to be included are TC, LDL-C, HDL-C, remnant cholesterol (calculated as TC - LDL-C - HDL-C), non-HDL-C, and free fatty acids.